-Right now, we can offer a ceremony and reception for 15 guests, including the couple.
+In line with the current wedding guest restrictions, we can offer a ceremony and reception for 15/30 guests, including the couple.
 Registrars, photographers, videographers and venue staff are not included.

 The Government have recently defined a wedding reception as a sit down meal, meaning that we will serve food and drinks to guests, rather than any self-service style options.
 Unfortunately dance floors, bands and DJ will not be allowed under current guidelines.
 We have seen some lovely, imaginative alternative forms of entertainment in the evening to entertain guests.

 4) When will the guidelines be updated, and when will the number of guests allowed change?

 Unfortunately, we don’t know the definite answer to this.
 The Government still have a legal obligation to review restrictions on a monthly basis, and as such we are always ready to be proactive in our approach to our response.
 We are hopeful that capacities and restrictions will be reviewed regularly, and as any risk reduces, so will our ability to hold larger and more extensive weddings.